MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-users.md

 [!INCLUDE[prod_short](../developer/includes/prod_short.md)] is designed for networks that have a latency of 250–300 milliseconds (ms) or less.
 This latency is the latency from a browser client to the Microsoft Azure datacenter that hosts the app.
 We recommend that you test network latency at [AzureSpeed.com](AzureSpeed.com) or similar services.

-Bandwidth requirements for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] depends on your scenario.
-Most typical scenarios require a bandwidth that is 1 megabyte per second (MBps) or more.
+Bandwidth requirements for [!INCLUDE[prod_short](../developer/includes/prod_short.md)] depend on your scenario.
+Most typical scenarios require a bandwidth, which is 1 megabyte per second (MBps) or more.
 However, we recommend more bandwidth for scenarios that have high payload requirements, such as scenarios that involve rich media or client add-ins.

 > [!IMPORTANT]
-> Do not calculate the total bandwidth requirements from a client location by multiplying the number of users by the minimum bandwidth requirements.
+> Don't calculate the total bandwidth requirements from a client location by multiplying the number of users by the minimum bandwidth requirements.
 The concurrent network usage of a given location is very difficult to calculate.

 ## Keep powered up